-Application forms are used by employers, particularly medium and large sized organisations and by education and research institutes for postgraduate or professional study, as a way of finding out more about potential candidates and ensuring the information they require is standardised.
-Application forms may be accessed via an online portal and completed and saved in stages, while others may be a downloadable form, which is then emailed to the recruiter.
+Application forms are used by employers, particularly medium to large sized organisations, and education and research institutes for postgraduate or professional study, as a way of finding out more about potential candidates and ensuring the information they require is standardised.
+Application forms are usually accessed via an online portal and completed/saved in stages, though a few organisations still use downloadable MS Word documents, which you complete and then email to the recruiter.

 What does an application form include?

-Name and contact information – use capital letters at the start of names, addresses and postcodes e.g. Charles Lee, 10 Sunny Lane, Reading, Berkshire RG6 9UR.
-Sections may include:
+- Name and contact information – use capital letters at the start of names, addresses and postcodes e.g. Charles Lee, 10 Sunny Lane, Reading, Berkshire RG6 9UR.

 - Eligibility to work in the UK